Beth3346/elr-sass-style-guide/README.md

 #### Formatting
 + Use dashes instead of underscore or camelCase for all filenames and selectors
-+ Always leave a space between selector and opening brace
 + Always leave a blank line between nested selectors
 + Always leave a blank line after closing braces
-+ Use a single space after the colon
 + Always end property declarations with a semicolon
-+ Put spaces after : in property declarations
++ Put a single space after : in property declarations
-+ Put spaces before { in rule declarations
++ Put a single space before { in rule declarations
 + No double spacing after rules
 + One selector per line, One rule per line
 + If a selector has one style rule its ok to have it all on one line